-How to manually troubleshoot your Network Connection for Vista or Windows 7
+How to manually troubleshoot your Network Connection for Windows 7

-If your computer is having issues with getting on the internet, you may have to reset your IP configuration.
+If your computer is having problems getting on the internet, you may have to reset your IP configuration.
 Your computer may have an issue renewing its IP address from your router.
 Below is a guide to manually do this procedure.

-- In the Command Prompt window, enter "ipconfig /release" and press enter.
+- In the Command Prompt window, type ipconfig /release and press enter.
 This command will release your computer's current IP address.

-- In the Command Prompt window, enter "ipconfig /renew" and press enter.
-This command will ask your router for a new IP address using DHCP protocol
+- In the Command Prompt window, type ipconfig /renew and press enter.
+This command will ask your router for a new IP address using DHCP protocol.

 If this is the only issue, you should now have access to the internet.
 If you still have issues connecting to a web site, you may need to check your Internet Options.